Art Journaling

 Pencils, markers, pastels... whatever you've got!

-Also paper towels or rags, a palette or paper plate, and a container for water.
+Paper towels or rags, a palette or paper plate, and a container for water.

 If you need help choosing art supplies, here's a little video I made on the topic (I made it for a different course, but some of the supplies advice is the same):